 The City of Shorewood strives to provide an uninterrupted supply of safe, high quality water to our community.
-Review Shorewood's 2011 Water Report.
+Review Shorewood's 2015 Water Report.
 This report is updated annually in January and published in June.

 At the Lake

+When fishing Shorewood lakes, please use lead-free fishing tackle.
 The lead-free fishing tackle promotion is a part of a program sponsored by the Minnesota Pollution Control Agency and the Department of Natural Resources.